PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 As mentioned in chapter \ref{sec:aicycle} Machine Learning development consists of more than just building a model.
 It also includes preparing and cleaning data, testing, scaling, and deploying the model.
 Automation of those steps would lead to significant performance growth.

-However, the different steps of Machine Learning often require entirely different environments, which complicate the portability.
+The different steps of Machine Learning often require entirely different environments, which complicate the portability.
 Additionally, the used hardware differs a lot from step to step, which is the reason why scalability is an eminent point of efficient ML.
 All this makes the automation process much harder.

 These problems can be solved by using Kubernetes.
 The reliability and performance that Kubernetes offers fit Machine Learning development perfectly, so the community started to utilize these benefits.

 In doing so there are several challenges that need to be faced while trying to bring Machine Learning applications to Kubernetes - the creation of the deployments as well as the managing of the services introduced huge barriers of complexity for data scientists, whose main work should be working with the data instead of caring about the delivery process. [@Kubeflow]

-For facing these challenged Kubeflow has been created in 2017.
+For facing these challenges Kubeflow has been created in 2017.
 Kubeflow is an open-source platform for Machine Learning to enable composable, postable and scalable ML on Kubernetes.
 The features offered by Kubeflow include a Jupyter Hub for collaborative and interactive training, a TensorFlow training resource and serving deployment as well as delivery pipelines with Argo Workflows. [@Kubeflow]

 Argo Workflows is an open-source container-native workflow engine to orchestrate parallel jobs on Kubernetes.
 With Argo, workflows can be defined.
 Each step of such a workflow is designed as a container.
 This way Argo can run CI/CD pipelines on Kubernetes. [@Argoproj]